 Relevance to LifeCycle Network: This project addresses the central aim of LifeCycle: to provide evidence on the influence of early life stressors on subsequent health.
 It makes use of the EU Child Network and DataSHIELD as a method of federated analysis.
 It uses environmental exposures derived in WP3.1.3 and contributes towards the WP6 objective to study the influence of early life stressors on mental health.

 Research Design.
 Eligibility: Analysis will be restricted to singleton pregnancies of women without pre-existing depression giving birth to liveborn children.
 The following nine cohorts will be invited to participate as they have data on environmental exposures and maternal postnatal depression: ALSPAC, BiB, DNBC, EDEN, GenR, INMA, NINFEA, MoBa and RHEA.
 Exposures: Ambient air pollution will be indicated by Nitrogen dioxide (NO2) and the inhalable fraction of particulate matter (PM2.5).
 Long-term exposure to noise from road traffic is averaged over the day, evening and night (Lden).
 Exposure to natural spaces is captured by Normalized Difference Vegetation Index (NDVI) and distance to nearest green and blue spaces >5000m2.
-(21) Three periods of exposure have been identified a priori: (i) prenatal (LMP to birth) and postnatal (birth to child age 1).
+(21) Three periods of exposure have been identified a priori: (i) perinatal (pre and post), ii) prenatal (LMP to birth) and iii) postnatal (birth to child age 1).
 Outcome: Binary variable indicating the presence of postnatal depression based on validated questionnaires or linked registry data.
 Confounders: Whilst many variables are associated with postnatal depression, few are also associated with exposure to environmental stressors.
 We will adjust for maternal socioeconomic position (SEP) as indicated by maternal education and areas-specific SEP.
 We will also adjust for child sex to improve statistical precision.
 In sensitivity analyses we will repeat analyses restricting the sample to pregnancies free of comorbidities (gestational diabetes, hypertensive disorders and preterm deliveries).
 Statistical analysis: Logistic regression will be used to estimate separate and combined associations between the three environmental exposures (noise, air pollution and natural spaces) during (i) pregnancy and (ii) the postnatal period with maternal postnatal depression.
 Previous studies have reported effect modification by socioeconomic position so we will additionally test for this by comparing nested models with and without interactions terms between SEP and the exposures.
 Analysis will be conducted using the “ds.glm” and “ds.glmSLMA” in DataSHIELD.
 Cross-cohort analysis will be done by individual participant data (IPD) meta-analysis with study-level meta-analysis (SLMA) used as a sensitivity analysis.
 Feasibility.
 All functionality to perform the analyses is available within DataSHIELD.
 I have successfully completed analyses using DataSHIELD (WP4 ‘proof of concept’ project) and I am delivering regular webinars training LifeCycle researchers on using DataSHIELD.
 The project brings together the complementary experience of myself (mental health, DataSHIELD analysis), Ass.
 Prof. Strandberg-Larsen (mental health) and Ass.
 Prof. Pedersen (urban environment and health).

 Relevance for Science and for Junior Researcher